Purpose and Scope

 - Attend scheduled Directors’ Team meetings and church staff meetings as possible.

 - Be an active participant in the services and events of the larger church community as able.

 Training and resources

 - Attend appropriate regional and national seminars and workshops on student ministry as the church budget allows;

 - Purchase magazines, books, tapes, and other resources for professional development and to distribute among student ministry staff and volunteers;

-- Keep a journal or a file of written notes to pass on to a future student ministry director or assistant.
+- Keep a journal or a file of written notes to pass on to a future student ministry pastor or assistant.

 To apply for this job opening, please first post your resume.